-A common question that has been a point of dispute among the history is: “Is Jesus God?”.
+A common question that has been a point of dispute between Muslims and Christians throughout history is: “Is Jesus God?”.
 Muslims believe he is not God, but a prophet.
 Christians say that he is God.
 Now as there is a dispute, there must be a judge to solve this dispute.
 The judge here is Jesus himself, what did Jesus say in the Bible?

 Jesus (Peace be upon him) never said that he is God, the Quran says:

-Note: Taking Mary as a god is what the Catholics do concerning the intercession of Mary, since they pray to her and believe that she can benefit them, we as Muslims consider this as idolatry even if they didn’t say that she is a god.
-Also there was an early Christian sect who was worshiping Mary in Arabia which was called Collyridianism.
+Taking Mary as a god is what the Catholics do concerning the belief in veneration and intercession of Mary, since they pray to her and believe that she can benefit them, we as Muslims consider this as idolatry even if they didn’t say that she is a god.
+In addition, there was an early Christian sect who was worshiping Mary in Arabia which was called Collyridianism.

 God is neither a man nor the son of man

-The Bible itself (despite the Bible interpolation) testifies that Jesus (Peace be upon him) said that the Father is the only God, and that he is human, in the Old Testament, it says:
+The Bible itself (despite interpolation) testifies that Jesus (Peace be upon him) said that the Father is the only God, and that Jesus is a human being, the Old Testament says:

-Jesus repeated on telling that he is the son of man as in Luke 17:22, 7:34, and in many other verses.
+Jesus kept on telling that he is the son of man as in Luke 17:22, 7:34, and in many other verses.